-R.O.S.E. seeks to create change by educating and providing awareness of financial scams that typically target the older/elderly population, with a focus on those age 60 and over.
-We have seen a drastic increase in the number of victims over the age of 60 and monetary loss due to the financial scams and our goal is to reduce the number of victims.
+R.O.S.E. seeks to create change by providing awareness of financial scams that typically target the older adult population.
+We have seen a drastic increase in the amount of reported financial losses and our goal is to not only reduce the amount of financial losses but also reduce the number of victims.

 To learn more how R.O.S.E. can help, click here.